banks/aacl/README.md

 	The AACL_Resource being requested. `check()` will attempt to get the current action from the resource automatically using `$reource->acl_actions(TRUE)`.
 If this returns a string action then that action will be used for checking without having to specify the `$action` parameter.

+	Note that the string resource ID can't be specified since the `check()` function requires access to the objects acl_* methods.
+It is simpler not to have to define mappings from id back to class name in some separate global class in order to create instances.
+	If I think of a way to make this neat and relatively seemless I may implement it but I don't feel this is a big issue.

-	Note that the string resource ID can't be specified since the `check()` function requires aaccess to the objects acl_* methods.
-Even if a method of mapping IDs to objects was implemented, there are issues creating instances of controllers and working out which URI to specify etc. This means that currently there is no way to check permisions on a controller resource other than the one in which the call to `AACL::check()` resides.
+	This does mean that currently there is no real way to check permisions on a controller resource other than the one in which the call to `AACL::check()` resides.
 	In practice this is unlikely to be a real limitiation.

-	This means that, since a controller object knows the currently executing action, the current controller action can be checked simply with `AACL::check($this)`.
+	Since a controller object knows the currently executing action, the current controller action can be checked simply with `AACL::check($this)`.
-	Since models don't inherently know which action is being requested, `$action` parameter must be specified (or permission to access all actions will be required).
+	Since models don't inherently know which action is being requested, `$action` parameter must be specified otherwise the user will need to have access to ALL actions of the resource for the check to pass.

-	By extension, all actions in a controller will automatically be protected according to their action-specific rules simply by calling `AACL::check($this)` in the controller's
+	Since controllers inherently know about the currently executing action, all actions in a controller will automatically be protected (according to their action-specific rules) simply by calling `AACL::check($this)` in the controller's `before()` method.
-	`before()` method.

 -  **$action**